 From time to time your timetable may not be available.
 There can be number of reasons as to why this might be the case.
 The most common reasons are due to perhaps late enrollment, if this is the case there is every chance that the timetable office will be in the process of making the necessary amendments, also you may have made alterations to either a module or are now taking a completely different programme area.
 Throughout Welcome Week through to week three of semester one (1.03) the timetable office will be making twice daily transfer from the university records system so within a day or two the timetable office should eventually update your records.
 However, should you still be a little concerned that the timetable is not visible please contact the timetable office directly via e-mail email@example.com

-- New Students – your Welcome Week timetable can be found via the Welcome Week home page [https://www.yorksj.ac.uk/welcome/]
+Your Welcome Week Timetable can be viewed in advance via the Welcome Week home page [https://www.yorksj.ac.uk/welcome/]

 Only under exceptional personal circumstances are students able to move from one session to another.
 However, should you feel that your needs meet this requirement then please contact your tutor.
 However, please note that changes will not be made unless the timetable office agree that the circumstance requires the student to move sessions.